jere344/csharp-timesheet/README.md

 - the Tree and ProjectTree in `app\wisecorp\Models\Graphs`
 - the ViewManageProject `app\wisecorp\Views\Manager\ViewManageProject`

+ProjectTree is the implementation of the generit Tree class for csharp-timesheet.
+ZoomableCanvas is a canvas you can move around and zoom in/out.
+ViewManageProject is where the implementation of the view using the graph start.

 > Not afiliated or related to wisecorp, I had no idea it was an actual company.

 - [wisecorp-timesheet](#wisecorp-timesheet)